Katawwr/InvestmentScraper/README.md

   - Add your normalization logic for the new metric.
   - Add it to the weighted sum.
   - Adjust the weights accordingly.

 ---

-## Notes & Tips

-- **Ticker symbols must match Yahoo Finance.**
-  Some international or special tickers may not be supported.
-- **Missing data:**
-  If a stock is missing key data, its score and rating will show as `N/A`.
-- **Error 404:**
-  This means Yahoo Finance could not find the ticker.
-Check for typos or delisted stocks.
-- **Customize further:**
-  You can add more metrics (e.g., P/E, PEG, FCF margin) or filters (e.g., minimum market cap) as desired.
-- **For best results:**
-  Use a mix of value, growth, and risk metrics, and test your weights on historical data.

----